joviksdev/react-monnify/README.md

 1. Hooks provided by the library, and
 1. button.

-The implementations produce the same results.
+Note that The implementations produce the same results.

 ### 1. Using the imperative Monnify forward component